switux/AstroWeatherStation/README.md

   - Hardware
     - Single universal PCB
-    - Maybe replace the 2 channels relay by a set of mosfets to further reduce current drain (as the relay itself needs to be powered up)
+    - Maybe replace the 2 channels relay by a set of mosfets to further reduce current drain (as the relay itself needs to be powered up), not really needed but for the challenge.

   - Software
     - Some runtime configuration parameters can be retrieved over HTTPS from the observatory's server (to avoid rebuilds)